WillCao68/twist-api/source/includes/v2/_comments.md

 `GET /api/v2/comments/get`

-Gets all comments in a channel.
+Gets all comments in a thread.

 ### Parameters